ayushgupta0610/mini-app/README.md

 This app can be deployed to any platform that supports Next.js, such as Vercel or Netlify.

+#### 1. Deploy to Vercel (Recommended)

+1. Push your code to a GitHub repository
+2. Sign up for a [Vercel account](https://vercel.com)
+3. Create a new project by importing your GitHub repository
-Make sure to set the following environment variables in your deployment platform:
+4. Set the following environment variables in your Vercel project settings:

 ```
 # Farcaster Frame integration
-NEXT_PUBLIC_BASE_URL=https://mini-app-theta-roan.vercel.app
+NEXT_PUBLIC_BASE_URL=https://your-deployed-app-url.vercel.app

 # Google Gemini API
 GEMINI_API_KEY=your-gemini-api-key